-One of the newest options when it comes to beautifying your appearance is Laser Skin Resurfacing.
+One of the newest non-surgical treatments when it comes to beautifying your appearance is Laser Skin Resurfacing.
 Used to treat facial and body wrinkles, pigment irregularities, texture issues, scars, blemishes, divots, corrugations, acne, and unwanted hair, lasers permit a superior level of control.
 This allows for extreme accuracy, especially in very delicate areas.

 Using a concentrated pulsating beam, Laser Skin Resurfacing allows Dr. Weintraub to target and remove unwanted, damaged skin in a very precise manner, one layer at a time.
 The benefit of this approach is that it reduces any chance of hypopigmentation (unwanted lightening of the skin).
 To improve the skin and remove wrinkles, the epidermis, or outer layer of skin, is removed, and the dermis (underlying skin) is accessed, a process that stimulates the growth of new collagen and elastin fibers.
 As the treated area heals, the remaining skin becomes smooth, firm, beautiful, and glowing.